georgebonnr/bug/README.md

 - You can pass a variable in as an argument to the 'a' param if you're impatient and just want to use this like a beefy console.log
 - If you don't care about inspecting the line of code *directly after* your debugger expression before it runs, just `step over` twice to be on your merry way (same as a debugger statement)
-- If you do care about inspecting the very next line of code, then the best way to replicate the behavior of a debugger statement is this:
+- If you do care about inspecting the very next line of code, then the best way to replicate the behavior of a debugger statement is:
-    - go *back up* one level in the call stack (you're now in your code and can inspect local vars)
+    1. Go *back up* one level in the call stack (you can now see your function's scope and can inspect local vars)
-    - 'Step out of current function' (`F11` or `Shift+Cmd+;` in Chrome DevTools) to break out of the debugger expression scope and execute the next line of your code.
+    2. 'Step out of current function' (`F11` or `Shift+Cmd+;` in Chrome DevTools) to break out of the debugger expression scope and execute the next line of your code.